TonyBlanco/analisis_cabalistico_alma/docs/ARCHITECTURE_SYMBOLIC_SYSTEM.md

 - Canonical Symbolic Data (CABALA_JSON): Source of truth for symbolic definitions and correspondences.
 - Analysis & AI: Future layer, not implemented, separated from visualization and UI.

+The Core Symbolic Layer lives in `src/symbolic/` as the single source of truth for symbolic data.
+Workspaces consume symbolic data; they do not define it.
+Interpretation may be assisted, never predictive or automatic.

 ## 3. Data Flow
 ```
 PatientContext